Last updated on December 9th, 2021

 Alternatively, if you can qualify for bona fide residency in your host country.
 You must show social and cultural ties to the country where you spend significant time.

-There is a special $300 above the line deduction for charitable contributions in 2020 and no limit on itemized deductions for charitable contributions, so take advantage.
+There is a special $300 above the line deduction for charitable contributions in 2021 and no limit on itemized deductions for charitable contributions, so take advantage.
+Married individuals filing joint returns can deduct up to $600 for charitable cash contributions.

 If your tax withholdings are not sufficient or you are self-employed and don’t have withholdings, you must pay quarterly estimated taxes.
 Failure to pay enough tax by each due date may result in penalties.